numberly/flask-stupe/docs/source/application.rst

 ====================================

-You can easily add a bunch of blueprints by passing a package to the :meth:`~flask_stupe.app.Stupeflask.register_blueprints`.
-It will search through all the package's modules and import a variable named like the module.
+You can easily add a bunch of blueprints by passing a package to the :meth:`Stupeflask.register_blueprints()
+<flask_stupe.app.Stupeflask.register_blueprints>`.
+It will search through all
+the package's modules and import a variable named like the module.
 If this is a blueprint, it will be registered into the application.

 For example, this snippet: